 A wicker storage trunk becomes an attractive disguise with handy storage for cleaning supplies with this DIY project.

-A thrift store find can be used to conceal a litter box.
+An end table can also be modified to conceal a litter box.

-Alternatively, ready-made litter box cabinets are available to match any style of decor.
+Alternatively, ready-made litter box enclosures are available to match any style of decor.

 Great ideas!!
 Thank you for posting!